 ‘Not so, witch doctor.’

-‘These waters are not ours, High Lúaloch, you know it as well as I. We occupy these trees on borrowed time; sooner or later we shall all perish, none know that better than you.
+‘These waters are not ours, High Lúaloch, you know it as well as I do.
+We occupy these trees on borrowed time; sooner or later we shall all perish, none know that better than you.
 Our lives are sustained on the death of lesser beings, and I don’t mean to change that in the slightest – nothing brings me joy like snagging a lakebreather and emerging from the water in the fashion of High Dopper – but our position here is not guaranteed.’

-Lúaloch nods in patient understanding but fails to see where this is going; so much is apparent in his stare, blank as the look on any ‘munkie’s face.
+Lúaloch nods in patient understanding but fails to see where this is going; so much is apparent in his stare, as blank as the look on any ‘munkie’s face.

 Or perhaps they would be worse.

-‘Long ago, before the giants herded to the valley, I was the only resident of The Sticks.
+‘Long ago, before the giants herded to the valley, I was the lone resident of what now is The Sticks.
 The ‘munkies ran rampant and the squirrels nested in the trees as Birds of Prey do now.
 I had a hollow, similar to my home near Muskellunge Cove, but not as grand, not as deep.
 During that time, the vultures flocked to Green Turtle Pond and held perch there, much like they do in The Sticks now.
 But that all changed when the hawk flock arrived.

 ‘But they didn’t,’ injects the osprey, absorbed by the owl’s tale, ‘did they?’

 ‘‘Twas a lakewalker, Lord Hilaetos, a hybrid of sorts.
-Not many of them exist, no wingflapper knows what they are capable of.’
+Not many of them exist; no wingflapper knows what they are capable of.’

 Hilaetos calms down and folds his wings.
 ‘What did the scaled thing send, then?’

-The owl turns to take off into the night.
-Hilaetos, wanting not to be left alone in the dark, sends, ‘Wait!
-Surely you’ve more to tell me, witch doctor.
+The owl turns then to take off into the night.
+Hilaetos, wanting not to be left alone in the darkness, sends, ‘Wait!
+Surely you’ve more to tell me, highest witch doctor.
 Surely you didn’t summon me to your presence to tell stories of times long passed.
 Surely you’ll explain to me why The Vultress sent me a vastly different tale today than that which you’ve sent me tonight?’

 ‘There’s nothing else to tell, Hilaetos.
 You know as well as I what direction the wind blows; whether you fly with it or against it will be decided in due time.
 When the seasons change you’ll not be forced to change with them; the choice will be yours to make.’